sergiomartell/nasc/README.md

 A standard for creating and managing natural asset-backed smart contracts using ERC-1155 tokens to represent and track natural capital, incorporating environmental data and enabling markets for ecosystem service commodities.

 ## Abstract
 This project, developed for ETH Global's HackFS 2024, is based in the creation of a new standard for Natural Asset Smart Contracts using ERC-1155 tokens to represent natural assets and their associated ecosystem services.
-The standard includes mechanisms for recording historical cummulative effects, baseline data, work being executed for restoration or conservation, and time-series data to monitor the changes in the ecosystem.
+The standard includes mechanisms for recording historical cummulative effects, baseline data, funding, work being executed for restoration or conservation, and time-series data to monitor the changes in the ecosystem.
 NASCs are categorized into 4 types: Project-Based, Municipal, Basin, and Nation State.

 ## Motivation
 Natural capital is the substrate that provide the means for life, it is the set of renewable and non-renewable resources that comprise an ecosystem, elements like water, soil, minerals, flora and fauna are the true metrics to measure the wealth of nations.